And whatever we ask we receive from Him, because we keep His commandments and do those things that are pleasing in His sight.”

 We come to the second benefit of a confident heart.
 We have the confidence to ask things from God in prayer.

 The idea here is continual asking day after day.
 John qualifies this phrase by the two following conditions in this verse.

 we receive from Him,

 There are two stipulations to answered prayer that follow in this verse.
-God grants answer to prayer based on the prayer meeting His will.
-Firstly, the prayer must follow the principles of the Word and secondly, the prayer must seek to please Him.
+God grants answers to prayer based on the prayer meeting His will.
+Firstly, the prayer must follow the principles of the Word, and secondly, the prayer must seek to please Him.
 The believer in fellowship wants to please the Lord.
 He does not demand from the Lord.
-His prayers are in the will of God so God answers him according to his biblical prayers.
+His prayers are in the will of God, so God answers him according to his biblical prayers.

 Obedience to God’s will and desire to please Him are the conditions but not the merit for answered prayer.

 The conditions for answered prayer rest on six principles: